dakralex/pricevista-server/README.md

-Antiflation
----
+# PriceVista

-This is a work-in-progress project to make prices between different supermarkets more transparent.
+> PriceVista is a platform designed to help users monitor and compare changes in article prices across different
+> supermarkets.
+The focus is on transparency, aiming to provide users with insights into whether various supermarket
+> chains adjust prices for their store-branded products simultaneously.